Who was Andy Warhol?

 Andy Warhol was a renowned pop artist.
 He is a Pennsylvanian native, having been born in Pittsburgh on August 6, 1928.
 His parents were Ondrej Warhola, an emigrant coal worker, and Julia.
 Warhol feared hospitals and doctors since his childhood, and for this reason, he would be bedridden when he falls sick.

 He completed his graduation in 1945 from Schenley High School.
-Warhol was a special boy, and he won multiple awards, such as Scholastic Art as well as a Writing Award.
+Warhol was a special boy, and he won multiple awards, such as Scholastic Art and a Writing Award.
 He wanted to become an artist thus studied art education at Pittsburgh University.
-He also joined Carnegie Mellon University and studied commercial art, and graduated in 1949 with a Bachelor of Fine Arts in pictorial design.
+He also joined Carnegie Mellon University to study commercial art and graduated in 1949 with a Bachelor of Fine Arts in pictorial design.

 Warhol was a member of the Modern Dance Club and Beaux Arts Society while still studying and the art director of a campus magazine called Cano.